 Inside the US grain & bakery chain

 A delegation of some 28 European flour millers went to Chicago in September 2015.
 The region is a key agricultural commodity-growing area.
-The objective was to improve knowledge of a major-wheat producing area and visit some modern infrastructures, including:
+The objective was to improve knowledge of a major-wheat producing area but also visit some key stakeholders and institutions including:

-Visit of modern flour mills & bioethanol plant
+Visit of modern flour mills and a bioethanol plant

 The average US flour mill produces 13 times as much wheat flour as the average EU flour mill.
 The EU delegation notably visited a brand new mill resulting from a partnership between two large milling companies.
 The mill enjoys rail and interstate access with immediate access to domestic bread-quality wheat but also cutting-edge connected equipment.